anastasiia-skliar/CheatSheets/angular.md

 Filters
 - amount | currency[:symbol] - Formats a number as a currency (ie $1,234.56).
-- any_date | date : format - Formats a  'dd MMM yyyy'
+- any_date | date : format - Formats any_date with format  'dd MMM yyyy'

 Directives
 - ng-change="expression"